 This course is designed to build basic mathematics skills, such as fractions, decimals, percents, basic geometry, algebraic expressions, and linear equations.
-This course is required for students who have an ACT Math score of 15 or below, ACCUPLACER Arithmetic score of 75 or below, or Elementary Algebra score of 25 or below, or Next Gen ACCUPLACER Arithmetic score of 249 or below.
-(3 SCH)
+This course is required for students who have an ACT Math score of 15 or below, ACCUPLACER Arithmetic score of 75 or below, or Elementary Algebra score of 25 or below, or Next Gen ACCUPLACER Arithmetic score of 235 or below.
+Students who have completed Pre-Algebra must co-enroll in College Algebra and College Algebra lab (3 SCH)